How we Help

 The BackPack Program is designed to meet the needs of hungry children at times when other resources are not available, such as weekends and school vacations.

-The Adopt-A-Senior Program is designed to assist seniors stretch their budgets.
-Approximately 50 pounds of food per month is given to each sponsored individual.
-The Food Bank's Adopt-A-Senior Program currently serves more than 1,800 seniors in the Central Louisiana area.
+The Senior Program is designed to assist seniors stretch their budgets.
+Approximately 50 pounds of food per month is given to each individual.
+The Food Bank's Senior Program currently serves more than 1,100 seniors in the Central Louisiana area.

 Good Food Project was initially funded by a gift from Keller Enterprises, the Good Food Project teaches sustainable gardening practices in the demonstration garden at the Food Bank.
 All of the fresh, organic produce grown here is distributed to Food Bank clients.
-Additionally, the Good Food Project supports 59 satellite, youth, and community gardens across the country.
+Additionally, the Good Food Project supports 65 satellite, youth, and community gardens across Central Louisiana.

 Member Agencies are located in the following parishes: Allen, Avoyelles, Catahoula, Concordia, Grant, LaSalle, Natchitoches, Rapides, Sabine, Vernon, and Winn.